2024-foss4g-europe/2024-foss4g-europe.github.io/content/call-for-sponsors.md

 ### Partnership packages

+We are preparing two types of preconfigured sponsorship packages.
+One is the traditional platinum, gold, silver, bronze and supporter tiers.
+The other with a more specific goal of helping us cover certain costs: like live-streaming, coffee breaks, lunch breaks, ice-breaker, etc. Both types are equatable with each other depending on the amount of sponsorship: offerings in both types are the same but the latter has a little extra directly related with the type of support you are extending to the conference.

-Specific sponsorship packages will be published here very soon.
+Specific sponsorship packages will be published on this page and announced on the FOSS4GE social media accounts very soon.
 Stay tuned.